ministryofjustice/cloud-platform-user-docs/cloud-platform/app-deploy.md

 ### Ingress

-Ingress files are to use to specify host resolving information for your application.
+Ingress files are to use to define external access to the application.

 See the contents of the `ingress.yml` file below: